josquinlarsen/CS361_A8/readme.md

 For Windows, terminal refers to the Command Prompt

-# Note: if you have Python installed and Python3 does not work, use Python in the terminal.
+<b>Note: if you have Python installed and Python3 does not work, use Python in the terminal.</b>

 To begin:
 - download msa_client.py and msa_server.py